Michigan State snaps slump with 68-65 win over No. 4 Purdue

 Purdue’s Zach Edey scored a career-high 25 points.
 Jaden Ivey had 16 points, and Trevion Williams added 11 points.

-Michigan State's Gabe Brown had 13 points.
+Michigan State’s Gabe Brown had 13 points.
 Julius Marble scored 12 while Max Christie and A.J.
-Hoggard each finished with 11 points.
+Hoggard each finished with 11.

 Purdue rallied from an 11-point deficit midway through the second half and pulled into a tie twice in the last minute.